-There was no doubt that the Kashmir Valley was a Muslim majority, but according to Naseem 97% of these people were Muslim in name only.
-Muslims that he defined by culture not by study.
-Despite disagreements with his own family regarding this, Naseem continued to follow the path he believed in.
-From direct political action Naseem had now embarked upon a much slower, long term route of religious reform.
-But Naseem emphasised that change of this sort could not come about through force, but through free will as it did during the time of Prophet Mohammed (Peace Be Upon Him).
+There is no doubt that the Kashmir valley has a Muslim majority, but according to Naseem 97% of these people are Muslim in name only.
+“Kashmiris are Muslims by culture, not by study.
+Do you understand what I mean?” he asked.
+“Even my own family disagree with me, but I have to follow my own path.”
+From direct political action Naseem had now embarked upon a much slower, long-term route of religious reform.
+He emphasised that religious change could not come about through force, but through free will as it did during the time of Prophet Mohammed (Peace Be Upon Him).

 Naseem spoke about the burning of Chota Bazaar (small market) in Sopore in 1996.
 Shopkeepers, who had gone inside their own shops seeking safety, were burnt to death by the army in their attempt to stake out militants.
-The whole market had been burnt to the ground.
+The whole market was burnt to the ground.
 One hundred people dead in one day.
-Naseem lost some of his family in that fire.
-He said it was a common tale across Kashmir, every town had their own Chota Bazaar.
-Yet Naseem refused to place blame on India and instead turned in reflection towards his own people.
+“I lost family in that fire.
+But every town in Kashmir has their own Chota Bazaar.”
+Naseem refused to place blame on India and instead turned in quiet reflection towards his own people.

-It was an interesting, and controversial, way of dealing with and responding to the situation.
+It was a different (and controversial) way of responding to Kashmir’s occupation.
 For Naseem the most urgent battle lay with the ills of the self.
-Once people followed Islam through study and not simply culture, he believed that Kashmir’s freedom would follow, without fuss.
+Once people followed Islam through study and not simply ‘culture’, he believed that Kashmir’s freedom would follow, without much fuss at all.

-But this idea of religious perfection seems to run incongruously with the imperfections of this world, and the human life within it.
-And so I find myself sitting with the urgencies of the immediate moment and the shape of my own hands.
+But to me this idea of religious perfection seemed to run incongruously with the imperfections of this world and the human life within it.
+I found myself thinking about the urgencies of the immediate moment and looking at the flawed skin of my hands.